-Classes start in mid-August, and, within 10 months, successful graduates of PSI will receive both a Master's Degree in Physics from the University of Waterloo and a Perimeter Scholars International Certificate from Perimeter Institute for Theoretical Physics.
+Classes start in mid-August, and, within 10 months, successful graduates of PSI will receive both a Master of Science in Physics from the University of Waterloo and a Perimeter Scholars International Certificate from Perimeter Institute for Theoretical Physics.

 | more FAQ |

 The coursework is divided into four phases and is followed by a short research project.
 The course will advance:

 - Research Skills: presentation skills, basic mathematical tools, and computers.

 - Core Topics: foundational subjects, including quantum mechanics, general relativity, quantum field theory, statistical physics, condensed matter, and mathematical physics.

 - Reviews: applications to real-world phenomena, such as particle physics, cosmology, gravitational physics, quantum gravity and condensed matter.
 Students will choose from a selection of courses.

 - Explorations: short, in-depth courses on specialized fields which are currently "hot."

 - The Essay: each student undertakes a short research project supervised by a Faculty member, and produces an essay that is publicly presented and defended.